afsalthaj/afsalthaj.github.io/src/content/blog/the-ai-divide-engineers-who-multiply-problems-vs-engineers-who-eliminate-them.md

 ## <span class="accent-faster">Code Is Now Cheap</span>. <span class="accent-dangerous">Mistakes Are Not</span>.

-AI makes writing code fast and cheap; it does **not** make bad decisions cheap.
-Wrong abstractions, wrong boundaries, and wrong data models still cost the same in outages, rewrites, and operational pain — and you can now ship more of those mistakes per week, so the damage compounds faster than before.
+Bad abstractions and wrong boundaries still cost outages and rewrites — only now you can ship **more** of them per week, so the bill arrives sooner.

 ## The myth of “Coders lose, engineers win”